ronojoy/pylearn/README.md

 - Probabilistic risk analysis - Bedford and Cooke

 ### Bayesian networks
+- The Science of Proof: As Given by Logic, Psychology and General Experience and Illustrated in Judicial Trials - J. H. Wigmore
 - [Correlation and Causation](http://www.ssc.wisc.edu/soc/class/soc952/Wright/Wright_Correlation%20and%20Causation.pdf) - Sewall Wright
 - Probabilistic Reasoning in Intelligent Systems - Judea Pearl
 - Probabilistic Reasoning in Expert Systems : theory and algorithms - R. E. Neapolitan